MichiganCOG/ViP/README.md

 Run `eval.py` with the argument `--cfg_file` pointing to the desired model config yaml file.

-Ex: From the root directory of ViP, evaluate the object detection network SSD on VOC2007
+Ex: From the root directory of ViP, evaluate the action recognition network C3D on HMDB51
 ```
 python eval.py --cfg_file models/c3d/config_test.py
 ```